 Age-related sperm changes in men are not abrupt, but are a gradual process.
 Aging can adversely affect sperm counts and sperm motility (the sperm's ability to swim quickly and move in a straight line).
 The genetic quality of sperm declines as a man ages.

-The doctor will ask about any medical or sexual factors that might affect fertility:
+The provider will ask about any medical or sexual factors that might affect fertility, such as:

 - Frequency and timing of sexual intercourse

-- Duration of infertility and any previous fertility events
+- Duration of infertility and any prior problems with fertility

 - Childhood illnesses and any problems in development

-- Any serious illness (such as diabetes, respiratory infections, cancer, or previous surgeries)
+- Any recent or current illnesses (such as diabetes, respiratory infections, allergies, or cancer)

-- Sexual history, including any sexually transmitted diseases
+- Sexual history, including any sexually transmitted infections

 - Any exposure to toxins, such as chemicals or radiation

-- History of any alcohol, tobacco, anabolic steroid, or recreational drug use
+- Alcohol, tobacco, anabolic steroid, or recreational drug use

 - Any family history of reproductive problems

 The basic test to evaluate a man's fertility is a semen analysis.
-The sperm collection test for men who can produce semen involves the following steps:
+The sperm collection involves the following steps: